 Codeless or No-Code

 The term “codeless” is “code” which means the tool’s syntax is high-level, which is nice, and buried in some kind of interaction editor, which is not nice.
 Interaction editors (and similar methods of selecting syntax) make things easier for the user initially, but over time it’s faster to just write it out rather than hunting and pecking through a long tree of syntax choices.
 Basically, it’s quicker to type the word “Click” than to scroll through a huge dropdown list and select it.
 More importantly, fully understanding the entire process in the system under test is valuable.

 Test automation tools with recording features frequently boast that they are “scriptless,” but the claim is bogus.
 What is a listing of recorded actions?
 What would you call the written-out chronological sequence of actions in a movie?
 A script of course!
 Often after recording the various user actions in your test, there is a need to modify it, perhaps making a slight change to the process flow or maybe you want to work in some variables, and to make these changes you will ultimately work with a test script.
-So “scriptless” actually means “scripts are presented in a high-level, flow-charty manner.”
+So “scriptless” actually means “scripts are presented in a high-level, flow-charts manner.”
 A user has to click on each interaction (or step) in the flowchart to see what’s really going on.
 The recorded script is made overly concise and “pretty” at the expense of being able to see everything clearly at one glance and obscures the details of the process to be tested – all of which are of immense value to stakeholders.

-My other issue with this claim is that you should EMBRACE readable scripts!
+Our other issue with this claim is that you should EMBRACE readable scripts!
 As opposed to obfuscating and hiding everything in cells or flowcharts, business readable test specifications (or as it’s known in the behavior-driven strategies world, “features”) are fantastic for collaboration as they act as a single source of truth where everyone from the front-line user to the developer can work together.
 It also makes creating and maintaining tests much easier.